 Kristy is committed to making scholarship meaningful to non-academics, and prides herself on writing for a wide audience.
 She tries to stay true to her working class and Midwestern roots in Cornbelt America, a thoroughly researched yet accessibly written book that will be marketed to a wide audience.

-Kristy is serving as Editor for the forthcoming Oxford University Press Handbook on Latino/a Christianities in the United States.
-The Handbook features twenty-four leading scholars in Latino/a Christianities and is forthcoming with Oxford University Press in the Fall 2020.
-The sponsoring OUP editor is Theo Calderara.
-Kristy is also co-editing, with Dr. James Bielo (Miami University of Ohio), a Special Issue of the international journal Exchange with the focus on “The Anthropology of Catholicism: Challenges and Opportunities.
-Forthcoming 2019.
+Kristy also serves as Editor for the forthcoming Oxford University Press Handbook on Latina/x/o Christianities in the United States.
+The Handbook features twenty-four leading scholars in Latina/x/o Christianities and is forthcoming with Oxford University Press in the Fall 2021 (Theo Calderara, sponsoring Editor, OUP).

 Kristy has been an active member of her flagship organization, The American Academy of Religion since 1994.
 She takes her role in the AAR and her guild very seriously and is a frequent reviewer of articles and manuscripts.
 She enjoys serving as manuscript reader-reviewer for several top-tiered presses, including: New York University Press, Cornell University Press, Columbia University Press, Yale University Press, The University of Illinois Press, Fordham University Press, and The University of North Carolina Press, and Routledge.

 Kristy is thrilled to be the Series Editor of this new book series, “Where Religion Lives,” with The University of North Carolina Press.
 She works closely with UNC Press Executive Editor Elaine Maisner, and the series will publish several innovative ethnographies of religion each year.
 Look for our exciting books in the coming years and please contact Kristy or Elaine if you are interested in submitting a proposal to the series!